GU-RoboSub-Machine-Learning/Robosub_Simulation/README.md

 12. Enter `make`
 13. Enter `source devel/setup.sh`
 14. Enter `roslaunch launch/gazebo.launch`
 15. To reset the simulation go on gazebo to Edit > Reset Model Poses > hit play

+# How to run the real sense camera in Gazebo
+1. Cd to the RobosubSimulator repository saved to your computer
+2. Enter `git checkout camera`
+3. Run `cmake CMakeLists.txt`
+4. Run `make`
+5. Run `roslaunch launch/gazebo.launch`
+  a.
+You should see the camera model in gazebo
+6. Run `export DISPLAY=host.docker.internal:0.0’
+7. Run `rviz`
+8. On the bottom left press `Add`
+9. Select the `Image` topic
+10. In the `Image` topic in the left column set the topic to the `/real_sense_plugin`.

 # Extra Notes
 - How to put a docker container on your external drive (from: How could I install Docker for Windows on drive E: (my SSD C: is full)? , see radicalshift’s post)